PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ```

 Previously this program was implemented using a sleep in the loop to control the clock tick.
 This version uses the new timeout parameter.
-The result is a window that reacts quicker then the one with the sleep and the accuracy is just as good.
+The result is a window that reacts quicker than the one with the sleep and the accuracy is just as good.

 ## Instead of a Non-blocking Read --- Use `enable_events = True` or `return_keyboard_events = True`